juju-solutions/bundle-apache-analytics-sql/README.md

 ## Usage
 Deploy this bundle using juju-quickstart:

-    juju quickstart <bundle>
+    juju quickstart u/bigdata-dev/apache-analytics-sql

-See `juju quickstart --help` for ways to specify the `<bundle>` argument.
+See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of the apache-analytics-sql bundle.yaml.
-Alternatively, you may deploy this bundle using juju-deployer:

-    juju deployer -c </path/to/bundles.yaml> apache-analytics-sql

 ### Smoke test HDFS admin functionality
 Once the deployment is complete and the cluster is running, ssh to the HDFS